json-schema-org/json-schema-spec/jsonschema-core.md

 identifying such referenced schemas is defined by the keyword.

-Applicator keywords also define how subschema or referenced schema boolean [assertion](#76-assertions) results are modified and/or combined to produce the boolean result of the applicator.
+Applicator keywords also define how subschema or referenced schema boolean [assertion](#assertions) results are modified and/or combined to produce the boolean result of the applicator.
 Applicators may apply any boolean logic operation to the assertion results of subschemas, but MUST NOT introduce new assertion conditions of their own.

-[Annotation](#77-annotations) results from subschemas are preserved in accordance with {{collecting-annotations}} so that applications can decide how to interpret multiple values.
+[Annotation](#annotations) results from subschemas are preserved in accordance with {{collect}} so that applications can decide how to interpret multiple values.
 Applicator keywords do not play a direct role in this preservation.

-#### Referenced and Referencing Schemas
+#### Referenced and Referencing Schemas {#referenced}

 As noted in {{applicators}}, an applicator keyword may refer to a schema to be applied, rather than including it as a subschema in the applicator's value.
 In such situations, the schema being applied is known as the referenced schema, while the schema containing the applicator keyword is the referencing schema.

 While root schemas and subschemas are static concepts based on a schema's position within a schema document, referenced and referencing schemas are